128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-auto-detect         Detect if TCP to UDP transform is required.
+- auto-detect: Detect if TCP to UDP transform is required.
 Special TCP packets are sent to the peer at the specified interval.
-If these packets are not returned, transformation is required. always-transform    Force UDP transform for all TCP traffic to the peer.
+If these packets are not returned, transformation is required.
+- always-transform: Force UDP transform for all TCP traffic to the peer.
 TCP detection packets are never sent in this mode.

 ## `configure authority router node device-interface network-interface adjacency udp-transform nat-keep-alive-mode`